Oslo Metro: Intermodality

-The metro is integrated into the public transport system of Oslo and Akershus through the agency Ruter, allowing tickets to also be valid on the Oslo Tramway, city buses, ferries, and the Oslo Commuter Rail operated by Vy.
-A new, wireless ticketing system, Reisekort, has in the recent years been implemented.
-As of June 2022, a single ticket for one zone (the entire metro system is in zone 1) costs NOK 39 for adults (a surcharge of 20 NOK is added if you buy onboard within zone 1); a 30-day ticket costs NOK 814 for adults.
+The metro is integrated into the public transport system of Oslo and Akershus through the Ruter agency, allowing tickets to be also valid on the Oslo Tramway, city buses, ferries, and the Oslo Commuter Rail operated by Vy.
+A new, wireless ticketing system, Reisekort, has been implemented in recent years.
+As of June 2022, a single ticket for one zone (the entire metro system is in zone 1) costs NOK 39 for adults (a surcharge of NOK 20 is added if you buy onboard within zone 1); a 30-day ticket costs NOK 814 for adults.
 This includes all means of public transport within the zone where the ticket is first activated (again, for the metro, zone 1).
-There is a fine of NOK 950, or NOK 1150, for not having a valid ticket, depending on if the fine is paid on location or not.
+There is a fine of NOK 950, or NOK 1150, for not having a valid ticket, depending on whether the fine is paid on location or not.

 Oslo maintains a street tram system with six lines, of which two are suburban lines.
 The street trams operate mostly within the borders of the Ring Line, providing a frequent service in the city centre, with lower average speeds but with more stops.
 There are major transfer points to the tramway at Majorstuen, Jernbanetorget, Jar, Storo and Forskningsparken.

-The commuter train serves suburbs further away from Oslo, though some of the commuter rail services remind of a rapid transit service, in particular line L1 to Lillestrøm and Asker, line L2 to Stabekk and Ski, and line R31 to Jaren with higher service frequency through the continual populated area of Oslo.
+The commuter train serves suburbs further away from Oslo, though some of the commuter rail services resemble a rapid transit service, in particular line L1 to Lillestrøm and Asker, line L2 to Stabekk and Ski, and line R31 to Jaren with higher service frequency through the contiguous populated area of Oslo.
 Transfer to railway services is available at Jernbanetorget (to Oslo S) and Nationaltheatret, the latter with a considerably shorter walk.

 Bus services are provided to numerous stations.
-Most bus services provide feeding to the metro system where possible, and then do not continue into town.
+Most bus services provide a feed into the metro system where possible, and do not then continue into town.
 However, since the metro operates solely into town, instead of across it, many buses operate between stations on different lines, or provide alternative routes across town.

 Future expansion

 As part of the political agreement Oslo Package 3, a number of changes and expansions have been proposed for the Oslo Metro.
-Only one of these, the Fornebu Line, is currently being built - the other projects have been put on hold for it.
+Only one of these, the Fornebu Line, is currently being built; the other projects have been put on hold.